inet-framework/inet/showcases/wireless/errorrate/doc/index.rst

 requires a ground model, which is configured in the ``physicalEnvironment`` module to be :ned:`FlatGround`.
 The heights of the hosts above the ground are set to 1.5 meters.
-We assume isotropic background noise of -86 dBm (:ned:`IsotropicBackgroundNoise`, using the scalar analog model by default).
+We assume isotropic background noise of -86 dBm (:ned:`IsotropicScalarBackgroundNoise`).

 We will use the :ned:`Ieee80211NistErrorModel` to compute bit errors.
 The :ned:`Ieee80211NistErrorModel` is based on the Nist error rate model.